catchpoint/WebPageTest/README.md

 ##Urlblast/Pagetest
 Urlblast and pagetest are the original agent that support IE only and requires Visual Studio 2008 SP3 to build (also all c++).
 It is in the process of being depricated but wptdriver is not quite at feature parity yet (a few script commands and PageSpeed integration).

+The main project file for it is /agent/browser/ie/pagetest.sln

 * /agent/browser/ie/urlBlast - Equivalent to wptdriver.
 It is the main process that polls the server for work, launches the browser and reports results.
 * /agent/browser/ie/pagetest - Browser Helper Object that instruments IE through API hooking and uses the supported BHO interfaces for driving the browser.
 It also has an available UI for interactively running scripts.